 If Willy Wonka opened his own store, it would be Sweet!
+No really.
 Located on the second level of the Hollywood and Highland complex, this is a candy store on steroids.

 There’s a big Nestle Crunch bar on the floor that crackles when you walk on it.
 (You don’t have to be a kid to delight in that!)

 Have you ever wanted to see a portrait of Benedict Cumberbatch made from jelly beans?
 Here’s your chance!
-RuPaul’s Drag Race offers not only candy but a chance to see some amazing dresses, Route 66 provides history of candy in America, and they have all the Tokidoki merchandise you could ever want.
+RuPaul’s Drag Race offers not only candy but a chance to see some amazing dresses; Route 66 provides the history of candy in America; and they have all the Tokidoki merchandise you could ever want.

 Elvira gets an entire Boo-tique to herself, containing sweets, merchandise, and memorabilia, including the Macabre Mobile, a tricked-or-treated-out 1950s Ford Thunderbird with custom faux-leopard interior and skeletons in the trunk.
 For a mere $1500 (down from $2000), you can be the proud owner of an original portrait of the Mistress of the Dark made entirely of Halloween candy.